-12.2.3.2 Handling-Samples should be handled and stored in the laboratory in ways that do not adversely affect their integrity.
-This includes preventing contamination from impurities and a change in concentration.
-If a sample is damaged or its integrity is in any way compromised, the sample should be disposed of, or, if that is not possible, it should be controlled to prevent its inadvertent use.
+12.2.3.2 Handling-Samples should be handled and stored in the laboratory in ways that do not affect their integrity adversely, which involves preventing contamination from impurities and a change in concentration.
+If a sample is damaged or its integrity is in any way destroyed, the sample should be disposed of, or, if that is not possible, it should be controlled to prevent its inadvertent use.